Prathmesh-1570/Prathmesh-1570/README.md

 # 👨‍💻 Aspiring Software Engineer | CSE Undergrad | Web Development Enthusiast

-Hey there!
-I'm Prathmesh Pawar currently pursuing my Bachelor's degree in Computer Science and Engineering.
-I'm passionate about web development and always eager to learn more about full-stack development.
-Java is my go-to programming language, but I'm constantly exploring new technologies and frameworks.
+# 👋 Hello, I'm Prathmesh!

+Welcome to my GitHub profile!
+I'm a passionate computer science student currently pursuing my Bachelor's degree in Computer Science and Engineering.
+My journey in tech started with a curiosity for how things work behind the scenes, and this curiosity quickly turned into a deep passion for coding and problem-solving.

+## 👨‍💻 What I Do
+- **Develop**: I create full-stack web applications using modern frameworks and libraries.
+- **Collaborate**: I enjoy working on team projects and contributing to open-source communities.
+- **Learn**: I'm constantly exploring new technologies and improving my existing skills through hands-on projects and courses.

+  Feel free to explore my repositories, where you'll find a mix of projects, from simple scripts to full-fledged applications.
+Let's connect and collaborate on something awesome!

 ## 🔭 What I'm working on
 - Building web applications with modern JavaScript frameworks